 The 'NTLM authentication failed' error occurs when Git cannot authenticate through a corporate proxy server using NTLM (NT LAN Manager) credentials.
-This typically happens in enterprise environments where proxy servers require Windows domain authentication.
+The reliable professional fix is to run a local authenticating proxy (CNTLM or Px) that handles the NTLM handshake using hashed or SSO credentials, rather than embedding plaintext passwords in Git config.

 This error indicates that Git's underlying HTTP library (libcurl) failed to authenticate with an NTLM-based proxy server.
 NTLM is a Microsoft authentication protocol commonly used in corporate networks to authenticate users against a Windows domain before allowing internet access.
-When you execute Git commands that require network access (clone, push, pull, fetch), Git must communicate through your corporate proxy.
-If the proxy uses NTLM authentication, Git needs to perform a multi-step handshake with the proxy server, providing your Windows domain credentials in a specific encrypted format.
-The authentication failure can occur for several reasons: 1. **Git/libcurl NTLM support limitations** - Not all versions of Git or its SSL backend fully support NTLM authentication 2. **Credential issues** - Incorrect domain, username, or password 3. **Proxy configuration** - Incorrectly configured proxy URL or authentication method 4. **Network policy** - The proxy server may have specific requirements for NTLM negotiation This is a particularly common problem in corporate or enterprise environments where network security policies require all HTTP/HTTPS traffic to pass through an authenticated proxy server.
+When you run Git commands that need network access (clone, push, pull, fetch), Git must communicate through your corporate proxy.
+If the proxy uses NTLM authentication, Git needs to perform a multi-step challenge-response handshake, providing your Windows domain credentials in a specific encrypted format.
+Git's libcurl-based NTLM support is fragile and version-dependent, which is why a dedicated local proxy is the recommended fix.
+The authentication failure can occur for several reasons: 1.
+Git/libcurl NTLM support limitations - not all Git builds fully support NTLM proxy auth.
+2. Credential issues - incorrect domain, username, or password, or wrong escaping of the DOMAIN\username form.
+3. Proxy configuration - incorrect proxy URL or authentication method.
+4. Network policy - the proxy may require NTLMv2, Kerberos/Negotiate, or MITM TLS decryption with a corporate CA. This is a common problem in enterprise environments where network security policies require all HTTP/HTTPS traffic to pass through an authenticated proxy server.

-CNTLM (Cntlm Authentication Proxy) is the most reliable solution for NTLM proxy authentication.
-It acts as a local proxy that handles NTLM authentication on your behalf.
+CNTLM (Cntlm Authentication Proxy) is the most reliable solution for NTLM proxy authentication and is the recommended approach.
+It runs as a local proxy that performs the NTLM handshake on your behalf using a hashed password, so your plaintext password never lives in Git config or environment variables.

 - Windows: Download from [cntlm.sourceforge.net](https://cntlm.sourceforge.net/) or install via Chocolatey: